Safety & Emissions Calculator

 How often should safety assessments be performed?

-Initial assessment before operation, annual reviews, and whenever parameters change (new laser, different materials, modified setup).
+Initial assessment before operation, annual checks, and whenever parameters change (new laser, different materials, modified setup).
 High-risk operations may require more frequent assessments.

 Can I reduce the protection distance?